-- Machine translation - translating from one language to another (Google Translate)
+- Machine translation: translating from one language to another (Google Translate)

-- Information extraction - pulling relevant details from unstructured and/or structured data (like important info from health records, relevant news that could impact a trade for a trading algorithm, etc.)
+- Information extraction: pulling relevant details from unstructured and/or structured data (like important info from health records, relevant news that could impact a trade for a trading algorithm, etc.)

-- Sentiment analysis - detecting the attitude (positive, negative, neutral) of a piece of text (used by businesses on their social media comments or for customer service, etc.)
+- Sentiment analysis: detecting the attitude (positive, negative, neutral) of a piece of text (used by businesses on their social media comments or for customer service, etc.)

 How NLP Works

-Future of NLP
+The Future of NLP

-Natural language processing is a quickly growing field (just look at machines like Alexa and Echo); a Tractica report predicts that NLP software solutions taking advantage of AI will see a market growth from $136 million in 2016 to $5.4 billion by 2025.
+NLP is a quickly growing field (just look at machines like Alexa and Echo); a Tractica report predicts that NLP software solutions taking advantage of AI will see a market growth from $136 million in 2016 to $5.4 billion by 2025.